-A formal endorsement policy by an academic unit should stipulate endorsement for employment or credentialing only in the program area in which a student received training (e.g., graduates from the Clinical Mental Health Counseling program would be endorsed for mental health counseling positions and credentialing, but not for school counseling positions or credentialing).
+A formal endorsement policy by an academic unit should stipulate endorsement for employment or credentialing only in the program area in which a student received training (e.g., graduates from the Clinical Mental Health Counseling program would be endorsed for mental health counseling positions and credentialing, but not for school counseling or marriage, couple, and family counseling positions or credentialing).

 Faculty advisors and/or program faculty will write recommendations for students ONLY for positions for which they are qualified as a result of their graduate degree and experiences.
+Students should allow adequate notice when requesting recommendations from faculty advisors or program faculty.
+Last minute requests may not be accommodated.